woliveiras/Klon/README.md

 A tool to clone Raspberry Pi disks, written in Go.
 Inspired by the fantastic [rpi-clone](https://github.com/billw2/rpi-clone).

 > ⚠️ Klon is under active development.
-It has a real **apply** mode that can format and overwrite disks.
-By default it runs in plan mode, but when using `--apply` you must assume it will destroy all data on the destination disk.
+It can **format and overwrite disks**.
+Every run first computes and shows a clone plan and then asks for confirmation before doing anything destructive.
+Only run it when you are sure about the destination disk.

 ## Installation